t2t2/cv/jobs/plumbr/projects/portal.md

 ::: slot snippet
 * Development on the primary UI of the product
-* Tooling from gulp scripts to full webkit configuration
+* Tooling from gulp scripts to full webpack configuration
 * Incremental conversion from AngularJS to Vue.js after it became phased out
 :::